 What to Buy at Club/Wherehouse Stores

-You’ll find the best pricing on paper towels, sponges, and toilet paper at club stores like Costco and Sam’s Club.
-Long lasting staples like condiments and cereal are also a good idea to purchase here.
-Costco is now carrying a good selection of organic produce, so if you can use the large size, it’s a great way to shop economically.
+You'll find the best pricing on paper towels, sponges, and toilet paper at club stores like Costco and Sam's Club.
+Costco is now carrying a good selection of organic produce, so it's a great way to shop economically if you can use the large size.
+Long-lasting staples like condiments and cereal are also good to purchase here.

-Although not food, diapers are a good items to get here, too!
+Although not food, diapers are good items to get here, too!